graphistry/graphistry-cli/docs/configure-ontology.md

 # Configure Custom Graphistry Ontology

 The Graphistry ontology is a set of mappings that guide automatic visualization and simplify data worklows.
 This document overviews the ontology and how to extend.
+For the formal format, see Graphistry's [convict-format specification](https://github.com/graphistry/graphistry-cli/blob/master/docs/configure-investigation.md#schema).

 ## Out-of-the-box ontologies